jorge-martinez-gil/codesim/README.md

 # Source Code Clone Detection Using Unsupervised Similarity Measures
 This repository contains the source code for reproducing the paper Jorge Martinez-Gil: Source Code Clone Detection Using Unsupervised Similarity Measures.
 (Currently under review)

+The dataset has been created by Oscar Karnalim

 ## Overview

 This project implements an innovative approaches to detect similarity in Java source code using unsupervised similarity measures.
 It aims to identify clones in source code efficiently, offering a valuable tool for software maintenance and plagiarism detection.